drupalprojects/pm/README.txt

-Full documentation for Storm can be found within the folder '/documentation'.
+Full documentation for Project Management can be found within the folder '/documentation'.

 The exceptions being:
 - INSTALL.txt in the root folder: Instructions on installing Project Management.